 Her first posting was to HMP Coldingley here in Bisley where she worked as a Prison Officer before specialising in the delivery of cognitive behaviour therapy workshops.
 She helped to set up the Youth Offending Project to divert young people away from crime and also helped to develop and implement Through the Gate services to support people transitioning from prison life into employment upon release.
 Her career spanned the Prison Service, the National Probation Service where she specialised in drug counselling, included a secondment to Surrey Police before she finally retired from the Ministry of Justice in 2019 as a Commissioning Manager.

-Jane has served and continues to serve the local community as a volunteer in a number of roles including the delivery alternative therapies to people in need of emotional support and as a Parish Councillor.
+Jane has served and continues to serve the local community as a volunteer in a number of roles including as an NHS Governor for Surrey and Borders NHS Trust and as a PPG member of Chobham and West End Surgery.

 She is thrilled to be invited to be a School Governor at Bisley as she has a keen interest to help young people get the best possible start in life.